umd-mith/aadhum/src/posts/2019-06-24-cheers-analyzing-to-actualizing.md

 ---
-title: "From Analyzing to Actualizing Apartheid: A Journey in Realization"
+title: 'From Analyzing to Actualizing Apartheid: A Journey in Realization'
-date: "2019-06-24"
+date: '2019-06-24'
-description: ""
+description: Test
-authors:
-    - name: Dr Imani M. Cheers
-      affiliation: George Washington University
 tags:
   - AADHum Scholars
   - apartheid
   - documentary film
   - photovoice
   - virtual reality
+authors:
+  - affiliation: George Washington University
+    name: Dr Imani M. Cheers
 ---
+Test.
 As an educator, scholar, journalist and filmmaker, my work has sat at the intersection of black digital humanities and creative scholarship for the last decade.
 A TV nerd, I spent the first half of my career examining the representation of black women in television.
 I was consumed by depictions of black women on the small screen and how those images impacted the lives of viewers.

-One of my favorite shows, _A Different World_, has a second season episode that explores the anti-Apartheid movement in South Africa.
+One of my favorite shows, *A Different World*, has a second season episode that explores the anti-Apartheid movement in South Africa.
 Titled “[A World Alike](https://www.imdb.com/title/tt0560112/),” the episode aired on February 15, 1990, four days after liberation icon, Nelson Mandela was released from Robben Island prison.
-As a photojournalist for _Ebony Magazine_, my father was in the crowd that historic day; at 10 years old I vividly understood the importance of not only Mandela’s release from 27 years of bondage, but also of _A Different World_’s depiction of black diasporic solidarity with the boycotts, divestment, sanctions, and non-violent protests against Apartheid.
+As a photojournalist for *Ebony Magazine*, my father was in the crowd that historic day; at 10 years old I vividly understood the importance of not only Mandela’s release from 27 years of bondage, but also of *A Different World*’s depiction of black diasporic solidarity with the boycotts, divestment, sanctions, and non-violent protests against Apartheid.

 A July 2018 humanitarian trip to Palestine, left me inspired by the region’s anti-Apartheid and occupation liberation movement and comparisons to similar struggles plaguing South Africa and Namibia—specifically, by the current land rights’ reform and water restrictions plaguing all three countries.
 As I draw comparisons that link these oppressive regimes to their military, economic and political support by the U.S. government, I’m outraged and empowered.
 Being a 2019 [AADHum Scholar](https://aadhum.umd.edu/scholars/) gave me time to both process my experiences in all three regions and to outline my current research project.